sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Social Media Platforms

 - The Footer Section includes links to the relevant social media platforms.
 These links open in a new tab which allows easy navigation for the user and prevents them leaving the site.
-- This is a valuable section of the website as it allows the user to view more testomonials and information about the bakery.
+- This is a valuable section of the website as it allows the user to view more testimonials and information about the bakery.

 # Menu Section

 ![Menu](assets/images/afternoon_tea_menu.PNG)

-- The Menu Section of the website allows the user to view the afternoon tea menu and also provides the option to download it.
-This will allow the user to choose food and check dietery requirements before visiting the bakery.
+- The Menu Section of the website allows the user to view the afternoon tea menu and provides the option to download it.
+This will allow the user to choose food and check dietary requirements before visiting the bakery.
 - Users should be well informed as a result of this page and be interested in booking for afternoon tea.

 # Bookings Section